 1. First, you apply to one of the programs listed above.
 Application here: http://graduate.kennesaw.edu/admissions/apply/online-application.php

 2. Next, follow directions to complete and submit the Peace Corps Coverdell Fellows application form be considered for KSU's Fellows Program.
 Application here: http://conflict.hss.kennesaw.edu/programs/peacecorps/

-Peace Corps Fellows' applications will be reviewed in March and April for the upcoming Fall semester.
+Peace Corps Fellows' applications will be reviewed in March, April, and May for the upcoming Fall semester.
 Acceptance into the graduate program does not guarantee automatic acceptance into KSU's Fellows/USA program.
-If you would like to be considered for the KSU Coverdell Fellows Program in the fall of the calendar year, you will need to submit an application by March 15 to [email protected] The Peace Corps Coverdell Fellows Committee will review all applications and contact candidates no later than May 31.
-Admission into the MSCM is a prerequisite for Fellows consideration.
+If you would like to be considered for the KSU Coverdell Fellows Program in the fall of the calendar year, you will need to submit an application by March 15 to [email protected] for priority consideration.
+The Peace Corps Coverdell Fellows Committee will review all applications on a rolling basis from March through May until all positions are filled even after the March 15 priority deadline.
+Candidates will be notified of award no later than May 31.
+Admission into a graduate program is a prerequisite for Fellows consideration.